RM (musician): Early life and education

 At age 11, in fifth grade, RM became interested in hip-hop music after hearing Epik High's "Fly".
 Finding that the song had provided him comfort, he decided to look further into the genre.
 He was introduced to the music of American rapper Eminem by his school teacher, which first sparked RM's interest in lyricism.
 He would print out lyrics that he felt were "cool" and shared them with friends.
-RM began songwriting at that time, stating that his poetry became lyrics when it combined with music.
+RM began songwriting at that time, stating that his poetry became lyrics when combined with music.
 In 2007, as a first-year middle school student, he began rapping in local amateur hip-hop circles, creating his first self-composed recording with the program Adobe Audition (then called Cool Edit) and later participating in his first concert in 2008.
-RM became more active in the underground Korean hip-hop scene under the moniker Runch Randa, releasing a number of tracks and collaborations with other underground rappers such as Zico.
+RM became more active in the underground Korean hip-hop scene under the moniker Runch Randa, releasing several tracks and collaborations with other underground rappers such as Zico.

 As a student, RM had an IQ of 148 and scored in the top 1% of the nation in the university entrance examinations for language, math, foreign language and social studies.
 Because his parents had been strongly opposed to his interest in a musical career due to his academic achievements, RM initially decided to set music aside to focus on his studies.
 He eventually convinced his mother to allow him to be a rapper, asking her if "she wanted to have a son who was a first-place rapper, or a 5,000th-place student".

 In March 2019, after graduating from Global Cyber University with a degree in Broadcasting and Entertainment, RM enrolled at Hanyang Cyber University's Master of Business Administration program in Advertising and Media.

 Name

 RM selected the name "Rap Monster" during his time as an idol trainee.
 The name derives from the lyrics of a song he wrote, inspired by San E's "Rap Genius".
 The lyrics contained a segment where San E declares he should be called a "rap monster" as he "raps non-stop".
 He adopted the stage name because he felt it was "cool".
 RM has described himself as having a love-hate relationship with the name, feeling that it was not selected for being of "incredible value" to him.

 He formally changed his stage name to "RM" in November 2017, as he determined that "Rap Monster" was no longer representative of who he was or the music that he creates.
-In an interview with Entertainment Tonight in 2019, RM stated that the name "could symbolize many things" and "could have more spectrums to it."
-One meaning that has been suggested is "Real Me".
+In an interview with Entertainment Tonight in 2019, RM stated that the name "could symbolize many things" and "could have more spectrums to it", such as "Real Me".